basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 the [[section below|The Basics#Content-Types]].

 Now, run the same read operation we attempted in the [[section above|The Basics#Reading-Objects]].
-If the write operation was succesful, you should be able to successfully read the object.
+If the write operation was successful, you should be able to successfully read the object.
 Your Riak cluster is no longer empty!